queryluke/masseffect-5e/static/data/rules/06-01-starting-equipment.md

 the <nuxt-link to="/phb/rules/character-creation#choose-equipment">Choose Equipment</nuxt-link> section of __Step-by-step Characters__
 for more information on using racial starting credits.

 You decide how your character came by this starting equipment.
-It might have been an inheritance, or goods that the character purchased during his or her upbringing.
+It might have been an inheritance or goods that the character purchased during his or her upbringing.
 You might have been equipped with a weapon, armor, and a backpack as part of military service.
 You might even have stolen your gear.
 A weapon could be a family heirloom, passed down from generation to generation until your character finally took up the mantle and followed in an ancestor’s adventurous footsteps.